edinpark01/FlaskTutorial/README.md

 ###### Logout View
 To log out, you need to remove the user id from the session.
 Then load_logged_in_user won't load a user on subsequent requests.

+###### Required Authentication in Other Views
+Creating, editing, and deleting blog posts will require a user to be logged in.
+A decorator can be used to ckeck this for each view it's applied to.